 \subsection{Motivation}

 Adversarial attacks can move samples towards failure regions by solving the optimization problem (\ref{eq:opt_attack}).
 For PINNs, the equation approximation is preceded through maximizing the residual $r(x;\theta)$.
 Thus, an adversarial attack can be constructed by moving samples towards higher residuals, particularly towards the local maximums of the residuals with sufficient steps.
 Since adversarial samples move towards higher residuals, they can automatically and accurately adapt to the failure regions.
-The failure location adaptation is independent from the volume of the failure region, the dimension of the problem or the distribution of the residual map, which is especially helpful in solving PDEs with specific characteristics such as sharp, oscillatory or multi-peak solutions, etc.
+The adaptation of failure location is independent of the volume of the failure region, the dimension of the problem, or the distribution of the residual map, which is especially helpful in solving PDEs with specific characteristics such as sharp, oscillatory or multi-peak solutions, etc.

-After adversarial samples are generated, we apply adversarial training to force the model to focus on the failure regions, i.e. refine the model with the adversarial samples.
-Further, under the iterative training framework, adversarial attacks can be applied in each training iteration to generate samples surrounding the residual local maximums.
+After generating adversarial samples, we apply adversarial training to force the model to focus on the failure regions, i.e. refine the model with the adversarial samples.
+Further, under the iterative training framework, adversarial attacks can be applied in each training iteration to generate samples surrounding the local maximums of the residual.
 Then, the residual peaks will be suppressed during the adversarial training and new peaks will be captured in the next training iteration.
-The adversarial attack helps to take samples carefully around, if not exactly at, the local maximums, thus the residual should be better suppressed than taking samples at random positions.
-Moreover, the procedure is adaptive to all kinds of residual maps which can provide better suitability for various complicated equations.
+The adversarial attack helps to carefully select samples around, if not exactly at, the local maximums, thus the residual should be better suppressed than taking samples at random positions.
+Moreover, the procedure is adaptive to all kinds of residual maps, which can provide better suitability for various complicated equations.

 In the following sections, we will describe the adversarial attack algorithm, named PINN-PGD, in detail.
 The PINN-PGD is particularly designed to generate adversarial samples for PINNs based on an $L^\infty$ constrained PGD attack method.
-Then, we illustrate the iterative adversarial training framework, named AT-PINN.
-The AT-PINN extends the basic adversarial training with sample reinforcement augmentation and revisiting as hyper-parameters to control the sampling during the training iteration.
-The effects of all the hyper-parameters will be discussed and verified in section \ref{sec:hyperparam}.
+Then, we illustrate the iterative white-box adversarial attack refinement framework, named WbAR.
+The WbAR extends the basic adversarial training with sample reinforcement augmentation and revisiting as hyperparameters to control the sampling during the training iteration.
+The effects of all the hyperparameters will be discussed and verified in section \ref{sec:hyperparam}.